rethna2/indian-lang-utils/README.md

 # indian-lang-utils
-A set of utilities to identify characters in various languages available in India.
+A set of javascript utilities function to identify characters in various languages available in India.

 # pschool.in
 We have a website with learning activities for kids ([www.pschool.in](https://pschool.in)) which is primarily meant for mobile devices.
 Due to lockdown we are getting lot of traffic and people are really liking it I guess. ;) Users are asking support for other languages like Hindi, Telugu, Kannada, Marathi, Malayalam etc.